perladvent/perldotcom/content/article/setup-your-computer-for-cpan-prc.md

     $ perlbrew install -j 4 perl-stable

 There are two ways to use a Perl version with Perlbrew: `use` and `switch`. `use` is temporary, it goes away once you close the terminal.
 That's why I recommend `switch`, which will make it permanent.
+Change the version to the one you just installed.
+You can run `perlbrew list` to see installed versions.

     $ perlbrew switch perl-5.26.1